Learn to Identify House-Eating Pests With a Union City Termite Inspection

 Subterranean termites live underground in soil and use mud tubes that they've built on walls or around the foundation of a home to migrate back and forth between their colony and food sources.
 They are generally found in warmer climates and are particularly alarming because they tend to swarm in thousands.
 Mature subterranean termites shed their wings, which is something homeowners should look out for, especially around window sills.
 Homes built on elevated foundations should have regularly scheduled termite inspections to check for any cracks or crevices that leave an open invitation for termites to go right on in.

 It can be particularly distressing to learn you may have destruction caused by drywood termites because they survive for long periods of time by living and dispersing throughout the wood in a structure without ever having to come into contact with soil.
 This means that while they're living in your home they are also constantly feeding on it, causing walls, doors, framing, flooring, furniture, etc. to hollow out without a homeowner ever being the wiser until something finally collapses.
-Current or past drywood termite activity can be indicated by the pellet-like droppings they leave in their wake, which means a professional inspector should be called in right away.
+Current or past drywood termite activity can be indicated by the pellet-like droppings they leave in their wake, which means a professional pest control inspector should be called in right away.

 Dampwood termites can often be spotted easier than other species due to their larger size.
 They exist in damp conditions and tend to settle into outside moist, rotting wood conditions.
 Homeowners should be aware of all plumbing leaks, roof or siding drips, rainwater drainage and wet wood around their property that will attract these moisture-loving pests.